-NOTE 13 TAX-DEFERRED ANNUITY PLAN
+NOTE 14 TAX-DEFERRED ANNUITY PLAN

 The Organization, in 1998, implemented a tax-deferred annuity plan qualified under Section 403(b) of the Internal Revenue Code for all eligible employees of the Organization.
 The Organization contributes up to a maximum of 6% of gross salaries to the plan for qualified employees.
 Employees may make contributions to the plan up to the maximum amount allowed by the Internal Revenue Code if they wish.
-Employer contributions to the plan were \$32,100 and \$31,746 for the years ended December 31, 2021 and 2020, respectively.
+Employer contributions to the plan were \$29,462 and \$32,100 for the years ended December 31, 2022 and 2021, respectively.

-NOTE 14 CAPITAL LEASE
+NOTE 15 FINANCE LEASE

-In January 2020, the Organization entered into a new copier lease with payments of \$509 per month.
-The terms were renegotiated in February 2021 to \$452 per month and again in November 2021 to \$467 per month through December 2024.
+In January 2020, the Organization entered into a new copier lease with payments of \$509 per month, renegotiated in February 2021, to \$452, renegotiated in February 2022, to \$487 per month through October 2024.
 The remaining payments of the old lease were forgiven as part of the new lease terms.
 The economic substance of the lease is that the Organization is financing the \$27,913 acquisition cost of the copier through the lease and, accordingly, it is recorded in the Organization's assets and liabilities.
-Accumulated depreciation on the copier as of December 31, 2021 and 2020 was \$8,374 and \$2,791, respectively.
-Amortization of assets held under capital leases is included with depreciation expense.
+Accumulated depreciation on the copier as of December 31, 2022 and 2021 was \$13,956 and \$8,374, respectively.